willastro/lightdecoded/index.md

 title: Welcome
 ---

-# 👋 Hi, I'm Your Name
+# 👋 Hi, I'm Dr. Will Rocha
 **Spectral & Imaging Data Scientist**

-I specialize in extracting insights from complex spectra and imaging data — from astronomy to remote sensing.
+I specialize in extracting insights from complex spectra and imaging data — from astronomy to medical imaging.
-My work focuses on **spectral fitting, image analysis, and AI-based data pipelines** that transform raw measurements into actionable science.
+My work focuses on **spectral fitting, image analysis, and AI-based data pipelines** that transform raw measurements into actionable results.

 ---